NateEag/git-revue/readme.txt

 Anyone can use the web or command-line interfaces to leave a comment on a commit.
 A comment may apply to the whole commit, to a specific file in the commit, or to a specific line in a commit.
+It might be useful to allow comments on diffs as such, too, and to treat the 'comment on commit' as a diff from commitref^..commitref?

-A comment may stand alone or be in response to another comment. [diffscuss](https://github.com/hut8labs/diffscuss) might be a great storage format for comments.
+A comment may stand alone or be in response to another comment.

+[diffscuss](https://github.com/hut8labs/diffscuss) might be a good format for writing reviews, which could then be converted to some git-friendly storage format for pushing, pulling, and the like.

 Implementation